-The following table sets forth information as of June 30, 2015 with respect to compensation plans (including individual compensation arrangements) under which equity securities of the Company are authorized for issuance, aggregated as follows:
+The following table sets forth information as of June 30, 2016 with respect to compensation plans (including individual compensation arrangements) under which equity securities of the Company are authorized for issuance, aggregated as follows:

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) price o -average exercise of outstanding warrants and rights (b) Remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 350,000 \$ 16.70 101,893 Equity compensation plans not approved by security holders None N/A None Total 350,000 \$ 16.70 101,893
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options warrants and rights Remaining available for future issuance under equity compensation plans(excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 350,000 \$16.70 101,893 Equity compensation plans not approved by security holders None N/A None Total 350,000 \$16.70 101,893

-- (a) There were 350,000 stock options outstanding as of June 30, 2015. - (b) Reflects the weighted average exercise price of all outstanding options. - (c) As of June 30, 2015 the Company had 22,046 shares of Common Stock available for future issuance pursuant to its 2007 Stock Plan.
-Pursuant to the 2007 Stock Plan, each non-employee director will receive, on July 1 of each year, an annual grant of a number of shares of Common Stock of the Company equal in value to \$22,000 based on the fair market value of the Common Stock on the date of grant.
+(a) There were 350,000 stock options outstanding as of June 30, 2016.

+(b) Reflects the weighted average exercise price of all outstanding options.

+(c) As of June 30, 2016 the Company had 22,046 shares of Common Stock available for future issuance pursuant to its 2007 Stock Plan.
 The Company also had 79,847 RSUs available for future issuance under the 2008 RSU Plan.
-As of June 30, 2015 there were no shares available for future issuance under the 2010 Omnibus Employee Incentive Pan.
+As of June 30, 2016 there were no shares available for future issuance under the 2010 Omnibus Employee Incentive Plan.